engswee/flashpipe/docs/unix-scripts.md

 ```

 ### 3. sync_to_git_repository.sh
 This script is used to sync Cloud Integration designtime artifacts from a tenant to a Git repository.
-It will compare any differences (new, deleted, changed) files from tenant and commit/push to the Git repository.
+It will compare any differences (new, deleted, changed) in files from tenant and commit/push to the Git repository.

 #### Usage and environment variable list